natgo/wt-wiki-scraper/wikitext-transpiled/ground/Challenger%202E.md

 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
 '''Pros:'''

+* Drives as fast as [[Vickers Mk.7]] at 80 km/h on demand
 * Very survivable armour profile
-* Advanced fire control system
-** Modern night vision devices
-* Adequate firepower
-** Overwhelming rate of fire
-* Competitive mobility
+* Has a 12.7 mm machine gun

 '''Cons:'''

+* Does not carry over any super powerful upgrades of the Black Night or 2F, its just a basic, but fast Challenger 2
-* Large and vulnerable weak spots
+* Large and vulnerable weak spots are present that cannot be hidden
-* Minimal anti-air capabilities
+* Minimal anti-air capabilities despite new machine gun
+* Retains same ammunition as old Challengers, armour is not powerful enough to compensate when fighting top tanks on high ground
 * Reload rate slows down significantly once ready rack is emptied

 == History ==